 Woodland Birds, Pacific Northwest

-Another colorful bird that visits the BC coastal region is the yellow warbler.
+Another colorful bird that visits the Pacific Northwest coastal region is the yellow warbler.
 This bird is not endemic and may be found anywhere from Alaska to Peru.
 The male has thin red streaks on its chest and a red cap.
 It is common throughout coast, especially found in alder and trembling aspen groves.

 The yellow warbler is a small songbird with a thin pointed beak.
 It is mostly yellow in color and the male has reddish streaks on his chest.
 The yellow warbler stands around 13 cm in height, has a wingspan up to 20 cm.
 The yellow warbler has indistinct yellow wing bars, yellow spots on its tail and black eyes which are surrounded by indistinct yellow eye rings.